tudocomp/tudocomp/docs/Documentation.md

 the length of the run.
 This way, the actual encoding has been made *modular*.

-The function [`env_for_option`](@URL_DOXYGEN_ENV_ENVFOROPTION@) is used to create an environment from the current environment's `"encoder`" option.
+The function [`env_for_option`](@URL_DOXYGEN_ENV_ENVFOROPTION@) is used to create an environment from the current environment's `"encoder"` option.
 `encoder_t` accepts this in its constructor and get nested options from it.

 For instance, `encoder_t` could accept the dynamic options `minimum_run` and